gsarti/website-content/content/post/iclr2020-transformers/index.md

 The main idea behind **reversibility** is to enable the recovering of activations in any layer of the network by using only activations of the following layer and model parameters.
 This feature is especially interesting when applied to Transformer models since they are usually composed of a large pile of stacked layers and their memory complexity grows linearly with the layer count.

 **Reformer** introduces reversibility in the Transformer architecture by combining attention and feed-forward sublayers into a single reversible layer.
-This allows to store activations only for the topmost layer and recover all the other ones by reversing layers during back-propagation, making the model depth irrelevant from a memory perspective.
+This allows to store activations only for the topmost layer and recover all the other ones by reversing layers during back-propagation, making the model depth irrelevant memory-wise.
 Further improvements in memory complexity are achieved by **chunking** independent computations in feed-forward and reversible layers.

 ### Cross-Layer Parameter Sharing